Manikyala Stupa: Relics

 Mankiala stupa's relic deposits were discovered by Jean-Baptiste Ventura in 1830.
 The relics were then removed from the site during the British Raj, and are now housed in the British Museum.

 Inscription

 On one of the stones of the stupa there is an inscription which reads as:

 Conservation

-The stupa has not been restored since 1891, and remains largely abandoned.
+The stupa has not been restored since 1891,(during British rule) and remains largely abandoned.
 The stupa features a large defect in its mound, which was created by plunderers.

+In 2024 - local influential and wealthy businessman & Philanthropist Mr. Ahmer Sajjad Khan and Mr. Alamdar Hasnain Mehdi undertook major renovation and rehabilitation work to restore the historic site and spent millions and millions from their personal wealth for the restoration project.
+The outcome showed the “AK” effect and the efforts and philanthropic work of Mr. Ahmer were highly praised by locals as well as Buddhist community globally.

 Access

 Mankiala's stupa is located near the Mankiala Road in the village of Tope Mankiala.
 Towards the west, the Mankiala Road intersects the N-5 National Highway, which provides access to Islamabad and Rawalpindi.
 The site can also be accessed by the Mankiala railway station in the nearby village of Mankiala, which is served by the Karachi–Peshawar Railway Line.